aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 * SDK versioning information
 * Caught and uncaught errors

-The `logging` property defined on the `AwsCustomResourceProps` interface allows control over what data is being logged and is configurable via an instance of the `Logging` class.
+The `logging` property defined on the `AwsSdkCall` interface allows control over what data is being logged on a per SDK call basis.
+This is configurable via an instance of the `Logging` class.
 The `Logging` class exposes three options that can be used to configure logging:
 1. `Logging.on()` which enables logging of all data.
 This is the default `logging` configuration.
 2. `Logging.off()` which prevents logging of all data.
 3. `Logging.selective()` which provides selective control over what data will be logged.
 This configuration option is particularly useful for situations where the API call response may contain sensitive information.